givanthak/webtrekk-email-service/README.md

 # Webtrekk Email Service #

-**A simple microService responsible of asynchronous sending of emails**
+**A simple microservice responsible of asynchronous sending of emails**

+This is a simple microservice responsible of sending emails asynchronous, using Spring Boot, Spring Mail , Apache Kafka, Apache Avro, confluent schema registry.

 #### Email Service ###